Academy

 Details

-• One-year fellowship program with scientific support
+• One-year Fellowship Programme with scientific support

-• Annual summit in Aachen for dialog with decision-makers
+• Annual Summit in Aachen for dialog with decision-makers

 • The Academy connects young talents with leading players to develop innovative ideas for the future of Europe.